 Giacopazzi’s is located next to the harbour and has indoor and outdoor seating.
 The main cafe is finished to a high standard and has a lovely atmosphere.
 If you choose to be out in the sun, be prepared to eat your snack while receiving jealous stares by passing children/dogs.
 It will happen.

 Eyemouth is beautiful in the sunshine and has lovely walks along the side of the water.
-After the ice cream and coffee, we headed out to get some sun and burn off some calories.
+We headed out to get some sun and burn off some calories after our ice cream.

 On the other side of the harbour is Gunsgreen House.
 The house is a John Adams design.
-It was built by local smugger, John Nisbet, who needed it to store his ‘special goods’.
-The house was constructed with a tea chute where the smuggled loose leaves could be hidden away.
+Local smugger, John Nisbet, built the house to store his rather ‘special goods’.
+Gunsgreen House was constructed with a tea chute where the smuggled leaves could be hidden away.
 Who says crime doesn’t pay?
 The house has an admission charge, but there’s lots to see.

 If you’re still holding on to some of those ice cream calories, Eyemouth also has a Maritime Museum.
 The site contains a wide array of almost 400 boats and vessels from different countries and time periods.
 It also boasts an extensive library.
 Admission charges apply.